moq-wg/moq-transport/draft-lcurley-warp.md

 MediaSession represents a highest level abstraction or a container from a media application perspective using WARP as the media delivery protocol.
-A MediaSession has a defined start and contains one or more MediaStreams produced by a publisher over time.
+A MediaSession has a defined start and contains one or more MediaStreams produced by a publisher and optionally transferred by relays and consumed by subscribers over time.

 A MediaSession may represent a Broadcast for a live media session, an Interactive conference meeting session, a tile-based VR delivery or another media application.